The homotopy theory of cyclotomic spectra

 where $V$ is isomorphic to $W\oplus A$ as an orthogonal $N$-representation.
 (In the case when no such decomposition exists, $(\Fix^{N}X\sma \Fix^{N}(F_{A}S^{0}))(V)$ is just the basepoint.)
 Thus, we must show that the map

 is a homeomorphism.
 We prove this by constructing an explicit inverse homeomorphism below.
 First, it is useful to describe $\theta$ concretely in terms of elements.
 For this, choose and fix an orthonormal basis of $W$, which we can regard as a (non-equivariant) isometric isomorphism $h\colon \bR^{n}\to W$.
-A representative element $(f,x)$ on the left, with $f\in \sJ_{E}(W\oplus A,V)$ and $x\in X(W)^{N}$,
+For a representative element $(f,x)$ on the left, with $f\in \sJ_{E}(W\oplus A,V)$ and $x\in X(W)^{N}$,